iTwin/iTwinUI/CONTRIBUTING.md

 ### Committing your work

 Before creating a pull request, make sure your changes address a specific issue.
-Do a search to see if there are any existing items that are still open.
+Do a search to see if there are any existing issues that are still open.
 If you don't find one, you can create one.

 To enable us to quickly review and accept your pull requests, always create one pull request per issue.
 Never merge multiple requests in one unless they have the same root cause.
 Be sure to follow best practices and keep code changes as small as possible.
 Avoid pure formatting changes or random "fixes" that are unrelated to the linked issue.

 #### Checklist

 - Component added or modified using [guidelines](#Developing) above.
-- Tests added to `backstop/tests/` and `backstop/scenarios/`.
+- Tests added or updated in `backstop/tests/` and `backstop/scenarios/`.
   - `.html` file has all possible states of the component.
   - `.js` file has scenarios covering these cases.
+  - All existing and new tests should pass.
 - Updated changelog.

-After verifying that your changes look good, you can [create a pull request from your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
-Make sure that an issue is linked in the PR and you have a proper description of the PR.
+After verifying that your changes are ready, you can [create a pull request from your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+Make sure that an issue is linked to the pull request and that you have a proper description with screenshots.

+If your pull request changes an existing component, we ask that the description distinctly lists all visual changes that have occurred.
+These notes are used by the Visual Design team to update specifications and images within documentation.